BroadbandForum/usp-test/01-messages-and-path-names.md

 2. Allow the EUT to send an Error.

-3. Send a Get message to the EUT with the request path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with the request path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

 1. The EUT sends an Error message.

-2. The Error message contains an err_code of 7004, 'Invalid arguments', with the param_errs element containing a single error with a param_path that indicates the Enable parameter, and an err_code of '7011' (Invalid Type) or '7012' (Invalid Value).
+2. The Error message contains an `err_code` of 7004, 'Invalid arguments', with the `param_errs` element containing a single error with a `param_path` that indicates the Enable parameter, and an `err_code` of '7011' (Invalid Type) or '7012' (Invalid Value).

-3. The GetResp from the EUT does not contain a Subscription instance with ID `add61` or `add62`.
+3. The GetResp from the EUT does not contain a Subscription instance with ID 'add71' or 'add72'.

 ## 1.8 Add message with allow partial true, required parameters fail, invalid type, single object

 ### Purpose

-The purpose of this test is to validate that the EUT properly handles an Add message when the allow_partial element is set to true, and at least one required parameter fails (with an invalid value) in a single object.
+The purpose of this test is to validate that the EUT properly handles an Add message when the `allow_partial` element is set to true, and at least one required parameter fails (with an invalid value) in a single object.

 ### Functionality Tag